 If SaaS has become irreplaceable to the enterprise organization, then how has it affected budget distribution and planning for C-Suite executives?
 How are they allocating their budgets differently to account for software and subscription-based growth — or are they?

-The short answer to the question of SaaS importance to an organization is this: SaaS has become irreplaceable for companies across all industries.
-In fact, CFOs and CIOs are allocating more budgets than ever to subscription-based services.
-As we mentioned in a previous post, “The technology industry is being driven by cloud-based Software as a Service (SaaS) offerings, and will soon reach $150 billion in annual revenues, according to recent research from Gartner.”
+Put simply: SaaS has become irreplaceable for companies across all industries.
+In fact, CFOs and CIOs are allocating more budget than ever to subscription-based services.
+As we mentioned in a previous post, “SaaS costs are on the rise, and it’s only going to continue growing as a line item in your company’s budget.””

 The Challenge of SaaS Growth

-While SaaS applications are irreplaceable to organizations, the rate at which executives are adding to their tech stacks is incredible.
-The pace certainly hasn’t slowed over the past decade, and won’t be slowing down anytime soon as organizations are relying on the Subscription Economy more than ever before — and for many positive reasons.
+SaaS applications are irreplaceable to organizations and they continue to grow their inventories at incredible rates.
+The pace certainly hasn’t slowed over the past decade, and won’t be doing so anytime soon, as organizations rely on the “Subscription Economy” more than ever before — and for many positive reasons.